jnuho/mkdocs/docs/blog/posts/Implement-Cat-vs.-Non-cat-Classifier-on-EKS.md

 This integration enhances operational efficiency in cloud environments, embodying key cloud-native principles of automation and scalability.

+### Kubernetes Consistency

+Simulates Production Environment: Minikube runs a single-node Kubernetes cluster on your local machine.

+Feature Parity: Allows developers to use the same Kubernetes features and resources locally as they would in a production environment (e.g., Deployments, Services, ConfigMaps, Secrets).

 ## About the App